christophrust/osrmtime/README.md

 and follow the instructions available there.

+#### Manual installation

+In some cases (corporate environments with limited permissions), the automatic installation doesn't work.
+In these cases, it is also possible to copy the required files manually to the corresponding locations:

+- The files `osrmtime.ado`, `osrprepare.ado`, `osrminterface.ado` and `osrmtime.sthlp` have to be copied somewhere into the stata searchpath, preferrably `ado/plus/o/` (the location of this directory can be requested from the stata CLI using the command `sysdir`).
+- The archive `osrm_win_v5.14.zip` has to be extracted somewhere in the filesystem.
+This directory has to be passed later to the toolchain via the option `osrmdir()`.
+The default location of the automatic installation on Windows is `C:\osrm\`.

 ### Linux/Mac

 Of course, OSRM also runs very well on Linux and should also be available on mac-os.
 Please follow the installation instructions given in the [OSRM Wiki](https://github.com/Project-OSRM/osrm-backend/wiki).
-Remark: I tested these ados up tp version 5.22 which is the current release version at the time of writing.
+Remark: I tested these ados up to version 5.22 which is the current release version at the time of writing.

 Afer copying the `ado` files and the `sthlp` file into one of stata's sysdir folders (preferrably `HOME_DIR/ado/plus/o/`, this command should work.